Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 Now if only Myri had something this good…

+### Inertial Motion Blending and Motion Vectors

+Kinemation has built-in motion history mechanisms that features like Inertial Motion Blending or Motion Vectors can leverage.
+Both features are baked into entities by default, and the latter is fully in your control with a simple API.

 ### Native Squash and Stretch

 Squash and Stretch is one of the fundamental principles of animation.
 The most